Home - Bookapy Book Preview

 A woman younger than my mother, with the same dark hair, dark eyes and pale skin as Col appeared.
 Her eyes travelled past Col and saw me in the doorway.

-Col, Was machst du?"
+Col, Was machst du?”
 Her voice sounded anxious.
-I half turned away, ready to make my escape.
-I did not need additional trouble in my life.
+I half turned away, ready to make my escape back across the fence.
+I needed no more trouble in my life.

 “Mutti, ich habe einen Freund gefunden.
 Er heißt Willi.”

 Col’s mother shifted her attention to me.
-“Welcome, Willi, come in please.”
-Her English was excellent, not accented, but pronouncing my name the German way.
+“Welcome, Willi.
+Come in, please.”
+Her English was good, with little accent, but pronouncing my name the German way.

-“Please shut the door, it is a bit cold today.”
+“Please shut the door.
+It is cold today.”

-I did as she asked, standing with my back to the door, my hand still on the doorknob: I could feel some undercurrent in the room.
+I did as she asked, standing with my back to the door, my hand still on the doorknob: I felt some undercurrent in the room.

-Col turned to his mother and started a rapid-fire conversation my rusty German could not follow, but I did pick up “friend”, “father” and “fear”.
-During the brief conversation, Col’s mother glanced at me.
-Col asked another question and she held up a hand, stopping Col. He tried to speak and she held up her hand again.
+Col turned to his mother and started a rapid-fire conversation my rusty German could only follow in part, but I picked up “friend”, “father” and “fear”.
+Col’s mother glanced at me several times, then held up a hand, stopping Col. He tried to carry on.
+She held up her hand again.
+“Genug.”

-“Yes, please.”
+I nodded.
 My twelve-year-old body had eaten precious little since lunch at school the day before.
-Frau Schmidt indicated a chair at the kitchen table and Col sat opposite me.
-Shortly, a plate with half a dozen plain biscuits appeared along with two glasses of milk.
+Frau Schmidt indicated a chair at the table and Col sat opposite me.
+A plate with half a dozen plain biscuits appeared, along with two glasses of milk.

-I retrieved the apple in from pocket.
+I pulled the apple from my pocket.
 “Would you like half my apple, Col?”

-Frau Schmidt’s lips curled into a hint of a smile as she repeated my question to Col.
+Frau Schmidt’s lips curled into a hint of a smile as she repeated my question to Col, “Er möchte seinen Apfel mit dir teilen, Col.”

-Col’s eyes smiled.
-A frisson ran through me and I watched Col’s eyes widen at my reaction.
+Col nodded and I saw the smile for me in his eyes.
+A frisson ran through me.
+Col’s eyes widened at my reaction.
 My Col had been my closest, my only friend.

-Would friendship happen again with this Col?
+Would that friendship happen again with this very different Col?
 What if my Col were here as well?

 “Eat.”
-Frau Schmidt was smiling as she placed two quarter apples on each of our plates.
+Frau Schmidt smiled as she placed two quarter apples on each of our plates.

 I picked up one of my quarters and took a bite.